Offered to students registered with

 Middle College students do not pay De Anza registration fees unless they enroll in more than 11.5 college units, but are responsible for materials fees, transportation and the cost of books and exceeding $65 per quarter.
 Students taking more than 11.5 De Anza units must pay per-unit fees (currently $31 per unit but subject to increase) for ALL registered college units.

 Are there minimum application requirements?

-Students must have completed the FUHSD Math graduation requirement (passed both semesters of Algebra I and Geometry) by the end of the 2012 spring semester (not summer).
+Students must have completed the FUHSD Math graduation requirement (passed both semesters of Algebra I and Geometry) by the end of the spring semester before they enter the program (not summer).

 Do students need to be California residents?

-Non-residents may be subject to De Anza out-of-state fees and some international students may not be eligible, depending on visa status – please see this website for more information: http://www.deanza.edu/admissions/residency.html
+Students must reside withing the FUHSD boundary and be enrolled with the district.
+Non-California residents who live within the FUHSD boundaries may be subject to De Anza out-of-state fees and some international students may not be eligible, depending on visa status – please see this website for more information: De Anza Admissions

 Do students have to live within the Fremont Union High School District?

 Yes.
-Only students who have registered with the district and established their residency will be eligible to interview – please see this website for more information: http://www.fuhsd.org/enrollment
+Only students who have registered with the district and established their residency will be eligible to interview – please see this website for more information: FUHSD Enrollment